mx19358/CSDesignPatternsExercises/Documentation/CourseOutline.md

 So:
 - C# is the programming language (also F# and VB.NET).
 - .NET is the platform and compiles/publishes C# to .NET assemblies, then runs those assemblies.

+### IDEs
+Developers use a specialized tool known as an integrated development environment (IDE) to help speed up the process of writing, debugging, testing, updating/versioning, and releasing code.
+An IDE typically includes a suite of tools that support the software development process from beginning to end, a process known as the development lifecycle.
+The IDE tools enable the developer to work more efficiently and can help the developer, or team of developers, to write, debug, test, publish, and version their code more easily.
+- Visual Studio Code is one of the most popular IDEs among C# developers - a full-featured IDE that's quick and easy to install, and that it supports numerous extensions to enhance developer productivity.

 ## 2. Introduction to the `dotnet` command line tool and how it works with a CSPROJ file
 The [.NET Command Line Interface](https://learn.microsoft.com/en-us/dotnet/core/tools/) ("CLI") is invoked by running the `dotnet` command from the command line.
 On windows the command line is run either from the command shell or better by running powershell - both from the start menu.
 Examples include: